Momansi96/reading-notes/Read07.md

 1- Low Contrast: Text is harder to read when there is low contrast between background and foreground colors.

-2- High Contrast: Text is easier to read when there is higher contrast between background and foreground colors.
+2- High Contrast: Text is easier to read when there is a higher contrast between background and foreground colors.

 3- Medium Contrast: For long spans of text, reducing the contrast a little bit improves readability.